 PROTEIN POWDERS WITH COMPLETE AMINO ACID PROFILES

-If you are in training and on a plant based diet (or even if you’re not, but are just not eating an adequate diet) then you may need a protein powder for extra reassurance that you are getting the full spectrum of amino acids you require to build and repair muscle.
+If you are in training and on a plant based diet (or even if you’re not, but are just not eating an adequate diet) then you may need a protein powder for extra reassurance that you’re getting the full spectrum of amino acids you require to build and repair muscle.

-Some plant protein powders can fall short on certain amino acids (unlike their dairy based counterparts), but fortunately we live in a time where it seems almost every food is having its protein extracted and made into a powder, which gives you an abundance of different protein sources to choose from.
+Some plant protein powders can fall short on certain amino acids (unlike their dairy based counterparts), but fortunately we live in a time where it seems almost everything is having its protein extracted and made into a powder which gives you an abundance of different protein sources to choose from.
 These include hemp, quinoa, pumpkin, brown rice, potato, sunflower, almond, pea and probably by the time you’ve read this many more.

 Most manufacturers are putting together blends of the above mentioned foods to ensure a complete amino acid profile, therefore you shouldn’t ever have a problem with getting all that you need in one product.
-This is why I recommend you either buy a good quality blend, or buy a few different types of amino acid rich protein powders and mix them up yourself.
+This is why I recommend you either buy a good quality blend, or buy a couple of different types and mix them up yourself.
+Check out these favorites.

-- Omega 3’s – (you can buy vegan omega 3, or you can use omega 3 fish oil).
+- Omega 3’s – (you can buy vegan omega 3; or you can use omega 3 fish oil if you don’t mind some fish products).

 - Vitamin D3 – in the winter months especially.